askomics/flaskomics-docker-compose/README.md

-# FlAskOmics - docker-compose file
+# AskOmics - docker-compose file

 Some docker-compose files to deploy AskOmics and all its dependencies.